 A quick update on the way back: I caught my cold from the wonderful air co in the plane from Rio to Sao Paolo, there the flight was almost cancelled and we enthusiastically volunteered to stay behind, but unfortunately there was still room last minute.
-We had two overnight flights during which it was impossible to sleep (films watched: Running with scissors, Volver and Babe
+We had two overnight flights during which it was impossible to sleep (films watched: Running with scissors, Volver and Babel).

 The day in between we spent in Washington, where we walked around for five hours to see all the presidential and war memorials.
 Not enough time in Washington, but it was very interesting.
 In general we felt a lot of the memorials were celebrating victory more than commemorating death and one sided; at the Roosevelt memorial It mentioned the bombing of Pearl Harbour, but not a word about the nuclear bomb or other non-American victims.